apetenchea/cdroot/source/_posts/handy-git-recipes.md

 For an explanation of the command above, check out [Carl Mäsak's gist](https://gist.github.com/masak/2415865).
 And finally, to inspect the changes introduced with this commit, you can run `git show dc2727c`.
-The usual workflow is to add changes to the staging area, and then commit them.
+Before committing, the usual workflow is to add your changes to the staging area.
 ```shell
 git add . # stage all changes
 git commit -m "explaining git"